 Worried about scars after surgery?
-Know the types of scars to expect and how to best care for them.
+Know the types of scars to expect and how best to care for them.

 Scars are an inevitable part of the breast augmentation process.
-You will have one, whether it's around the areola, under the arm, or under the breast.
+You will have them, whether it's around the areola, under the arm, or under the breast.
 TUBA (navel incision) offers the least noticeable scar.
 However, there aren't an abundance of surgeons performing this particular procedure.
 Fortunately, breast augmentation scars, regardless of where they're located, tend to heal extremely well.

 The photo below depicts a keloid scar.